schoolofdevops/learn-jenkins/Continuous-Delivery/chapters/140_Deploy_application_to_Docker_Swarm_cluster.md

 ```

 ## Add a node to the cluster

-* After initializing the swarm, we need to add nodes to that swarm
+* After initializing the swarm, we need to add nodes to that swarm.

 * To do that, copy **docker swarm join** command from the output of **docker swarm init** command.

-* Run that command on the second machine
+* Run that command on the second machine.

 ```
 docker swarm join \